shohog/selfrag_minion/README.md

 Before running the script, you need to:

 1.  **Add Your PDF**: Place the PDF file you want to query into the root directory of the project.
 The script is configured to look for a file named `constitution_bd.pdf`.
-If your PDF has a different name, you must update the `PDF_FILE_PATH` variable inside the `chat_with_pdf.py` script.
+If your PDF has a different name, you must update the `PDF_FILE_PATH` variable and the tools description accordingly inside the `chat_with_constitution.py` script.

 2.  **Prepare Your API Key**: The script will securely prompt you for your `AZURE_OPENAI_API_KEY` the first time you run it.
 Make sure you have it ready.
 All other Azure configurations (like endpoint and deployment names) can be adjusted at the top of the script if needed.